 Cultivation

+Easy care.
 Can grow in sun or part shade and tolerates most soil types.
 Prefers some moisture – we find it does well here in Hawke’s Bay in part shade on the south side of a hill.
 It is wind tolerant and can be used as part of a shelterbelt, though not in coastal areas.
+No major pruning required, but can be thinned or pruned to a single leader if preferred.

 Uses